HPC-DAT/2026_03_19_Workshop_Utrecht/README.md

-# 2026_03_19_Workshop_Utrecht
-Material for the workshop "High Performance Computing With Python and RS-DAT" held at SURF Utrecht on 19-03-2026

 # High performance computing with Python and RS-DAT
+Workshop at SURF Utrecht on 19th March 2026

 ## Introduction